AlexsJones/frontier/README.md

 Data processing follows a worker/job via [channel over channel](https://www.goin5minutes.com/blog/channel_over_channel/) to push/pop without delaying requests.

+## Kubernetes

+Includes kubernetes manifests and dockerfile for deployment into a k8s cluster.

+Test it out in minikube with `./kubernetes/deploy.sh` Then look at the created deployment `kubectl get pods --namespace=entrypoint`

 ## The example

+`http`
+This example is a simple `GET` that returns a `200` You can test it at `localhost:8080/api/v1/ping`

+`kafka`
-This example checks if the incoming number is prime then sends it to a kafka topic called `test` with the prime number if it is.
+This example `POST` checks if the incoming number is prime then sends it to a kafka topic called `test` with the prime number if it is.